cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/spec/event-data-filter-example1.png" with="300px" height="400px" alt="Event Data Filter Example"/>
 </p>

-Similarly the consumed callback CloudEvent in [Callback states](#Callback-State) can be filered using an event filter.
+Similarly the consumed callback CloudEvent in [Callback states](#Callback-State) can be filtered using an event filter.

 #### <a name="error-data-filter"></a> State information filtering - Error Data Filter